SadEagle/simple_go_backend/README.md

 # About

-Current project is simple golang backend implementaion with only net/http
+Current project is simple golang backend implementaion with only net/http.
+It contain 3 tables movie, user, favorite_movie.
+We may add user, movie and favorite_movie relations.

 # How to test
 1. Run `docker compose up`